 The Law provides for the creation of River Basin Committees ("water parliaments") which are composed of members of bulk water users, government officials (of Federal, State and Municipal level) and NGOs.
 River Basin Committees need to be established only in the presence of actual or potential conflict over water.
-The establishment of these Committees should serve as a means to achieve the goal that decision-making take place at the river basin level with effective participation by stakeholders.
+The establishment of these Committees should serve as a means to achieve the goal that decisionmaking take place at the river basin level with effective participation by stakeholders.
 By the representation of government, users and society, this system creates the necessary conditions for integrated water management.
-It is the responsibility of the River Basin Committees to
+It is the responsibility of the River Basin Committees to suggest the fees to be charged.

-- promote discussion of water-related issues; - coordinate the work of the entities involved; - arbitrate conflicts; - approve the Water Resources Plan, and monitor its execution; - suggest the fees to be charged.
+- promote discussion of water-related issues; - coordinate the work of the entities involved; - arbitrate conflicts; - approve the Water Resources Plan, and monitor its execution;